Eleja99/alx-system_engineering-devops/0x02-shell_redirections/README.md

-reate a script that removes all letters c and C from input.
+ script that reverse its input.